 I found Neuromovement® while researching ways to best support my daughter.
 My third child, Marlowe was born with a rare neurogenetic disability called Angelman Syndrome.

 Traditional therapies made Marlowe cry.
 They focused on getting her to do what she couldn’t do.
-They put her in sitting position when she couldn’t sit, suggested we put her in a stander when she couldn’t stand.
+They put her in a sitting position when she couldn’t sit, suggested we put her in a stander when she couldn’t stand.
 But none of that felt right.

 Prior to this method, Marlowe’s only movement pattern was crossing her legs and arching her back.
 She was locked contentedly in this pattern, unable to make the random movements and exhibit the curiosity her brothers did at the same age.